Autofill Help

 Profiles

-Autofill's default behavior is to only process rules in the active profile.
+Lightning Autofill's default behavior is to only process rules in the active profile.
 An active profile is the last profile you viewed in Options or the last profile you executed.
-If you want to execute all matching rules regardless of what the active profile is, then disable the "Autofill active profile only" option (see Other Stuff).
+If you want to execute all matching rules regardless of what the active profile is, then disable the "Autofill active profile only" option (see Settings).

 NOTE: Some hotkeys may not work if there is a conflict with another software or extension, or the hotkey is reserved by the operating system or browser.

-Here you can set advanced options for profiles and rules.
+You can set profile- and rule-level overrides here.
 Each line needs to follow this syntax:

 all=true|false